unChaz/sci-fi-5e/versions/0.2.0/SCI-5_SRD.md

 You have learned techniques to enhance your attacks with certain kinds o f tek skills, gaining the following benefits:
 - When you cast a tek skill that requires you to make an attack roll, the tek skill’s range is doubled.
 - Your ranged tek skill attacks ignore half cover and three-quarters cover.
 - You learn one cantrip that requires an attack roll.
-Choose the cantrip from the evangelist, priest, morph, scion, cybernetic, or arcanist tek skill list.
-Your tek skillcasting ability for this cantrip depends on the tek skill list you chose from: Charisma for evangelist, scion, or cybernetic; Wisdom for priest or morph; or Intelligence for arcanist.
+Choose the cantrip from the evangelist, priest, morph, scion, cybernetic, or Arcanist tek skill list.
+Your tek skillcasting ability for this cantrip depends on the tek skill list you chose from: Charisma for evangelist, scion, or cybernetic; Wisdom for priest or morph; or Intelligence for Arcanist.

 #### TAVERN BRAWLER
 Accustomed to rough-and-tumble fighting using whatever weapons happen to be at hand, you gain the following benefits: